This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #ChineseNYeats #CollectiveBias

 You can’t celebrate the Chinese New Year without eating something Chinese.
 That would be wrong.
 Thankfully I’ve created this crazy good brown rice and pineapple bowl that you can make in less than thirty minutes and be as happy as a monkey.

-Because I wanted to use some pineapple juice to marinate the tofu, and to use in the coconut milk sauce that you’re going to pour all over the top of this dish, I decided to use Dole pineapple chunks packed in 100% pure pineapple juice.
+Because I wanted to use some pineapple juice to marinate the tofu, and to use in the coconut milk sauce that you’re going to pour all over the top of this dish, I decided to use Dole Pineapple chunks.
 Pineapple is a great source of vitamin C and manganese and aids in digestion.

 You’ll want to start this recipe by pressing the extra moisture out of the tofu and then marinate it in a pineapple orange juice mix for twenty five minutes while you prepare the rest of the meal.